stormasm/zednotes/README.md

 Declarative would be a ui described by implementing Render or RenderOnce and imperative would be described by implementing Element.

+The *declarative* API tries to feel web-like, it gives you a flex layout (just like the CSS flexbox) and lets you think about <div> analogs and how they fit together.

+The *imperative* API is in terms of rectangles,  pixels etc. It lets you define your own concepts and layout algorithms and tries to stay out of the way.

+Implementing a raw text editor is just easier with the imperative API.
+The layouting is relatively simple (just a line of text) and you can model your cursor as an offset into that line

+So, using the imperative API is probably a bit easier 😄

 [ref](https://discord.com/channels/869392257814519848/1217227325217833043/1217283120336998502)